cdevie/Conway/README.txt

 Conway
 ======

-my first attempt at recreating Conway's game of life.
+My first attempt at recreating Conway's game of life.